MaverickMandir/.github/profile/README.md

 ## Code of Conduct
 <!-- An elaborated explaination for every coc will be given & told users to agree  -->
+### Maverick Mandir constitution is under development, until then:
 0. I take an oath to be authentic & have integrity.
 1. I choose to integrate Dharmic values into my value system & assume responsibility for my family.
 2. I will practice the protocols relegiously.